-All students enrolling in postgraduate courses should obtain a copy of the free booklet Re-enrolling 1996 available from the School Offices and the Admissions Office.
-This booklet provides detailed information on enrolment procedures and fees, enrolment timetables by faculty and course, enrolment in miscellaneous subjects, locations and hours of cashiers and late enrolment details.
+All students enrolling in postgraduate courses should obtain a copy of the free booklet Re-enrolling 1997 available from the School Offices and the Admissions Office.
+This booklet provides detailed information on enrolment procedures and fees, enrolment in miscellaneous subjects, locations and hours of cashiers and late enrolment details.
 Students interested in undertaking a postgraduate course should consult the appropriate Head of School or the Postgraduate Section (through the Admissions Office in the Chancellery).